repeato-qa/ios-connector/README.md

 6. Rebuild and run your project

 # Implementation details
 (mostly internal documentation for our dev team)

+## Connection debug dialog shown on device - how does it work?
 The connector shows a dialog on launch of the app to simplify debugging for the user in case of a connection issue.
 As soon as the connector connects to Repeato, the dialog is automatically closed.

 Here are the details of how this dialog operates: